A

 Explosion when most phyla in the tree

-of life appeared on earth.
-There are a large number of Lagerstätten
+a large number of Lagerstätten

-spread across the planet and geological time
+spread across the planet and geological time.